ear9mrn/MythRokuPlayer/README.txt

 You can use mythtv_test.php to check your setup.
 They draw from the same data that is used to create the XML files for the Roku.
 If this does not work, then MythRoku will not.
+NOTE: You may need to install php5-xsl (sudo apt-get install php5-xsl) to get
+      the mythtv_test.php script to output properly.

 --------------------------------------------------------------------------------
 Additional Tools